ChrSchu90/HomeAssistant.Addon.PortainerMonitor/portainer-monitor-addon/DOCS.md

 ## Features ✔️
 - Update Check
-- Sensor for actual Portainer `version`
+- Sensor for actual Portainer version
+- Sensor for actual Docker version
 - Sensors with amount of `running`, `stopped`, `paused` and `total` containers
 - Sensors with state of each container (`Created`, `Restarting` ,`Running` ,`Removing` ,`Paused` ,`Exited` ,`Dead`)
 - Toggle switch to `start` or `stop` each container